Jerry Adler (rock musician): Wave Sleep Wave

 Sample of Wave Sleep Wave "Hey...What?"

 Adler and drummer Yuval Lion formed a new duo, Wave Sleep Wave, in 2011.
 Lion plays drums, with Adler again on vocals and guitar.
 After the release of their free single "Hey...What?", a nine-track eponymous debut has been announced for release on March 27, 2012, through Curb Cut.

 According to a review of the upcoming album, "Their sound is a [revelrous] cavalcade, an intertwined blender of Pixies meets new wave meets psychedelia."
 Cosmo Gaming wrote "Wave Sleep Wave merges elements of indie rock, shoegaze and some post punk with a minimalist aesthetic."
 Also, "Adler uses his guitar riffs to fill the sound with hazy melodies that stretch across the entire song, at times almost coming to near silence before transitioning into another passage.
 In this way Wave Sleep Wave is able to create a lot of sound with sparse instrumentation, and listeners may be surprised to find just how textured each song is."

 Personal life

-Adler and his wife, artist Andrea Frank, live with their daughter in New York City.
+Adler and his wife, artist Andrea Frank, live with their daughter in New Paltz, NY.